Jesus is God

 Marriage is neither a human invention, a mere societal construct, nor a simple civil institution.
 Rather, the bond of marriage is established in openness to God’s providential plan for those called to the Sacrament of Matrimony.
 From the beginning, the creation of man and woman was ordained by God.
 The blessing of marriage is a gift from our Lord Jesus Christ, through whom all men and women are created.
 It is God’s endowment upon creation that humanity should bear, in its very image, the vision of the “Wedding Feast of the Lamb.”

-The Wedding Feast refers to Christ and His Church, and spouses are called to participate in that same kind of covenantal relationship.
+The Wedding Feast refers to Christ and His Church with communion at the center, and spouses are called to participate in that same kind of covenantal relationship.
 The Sacrament of Matrimony mirrors this divine communion with God and man.
 It is through the Sacrament of Matrimony that God works to bring married couples closer to himself through their relationship with one another.
 Our relationship with God is reflected in our relationship with our spouse, and in turn, the way we love our spouse shapes and deepens our relationship with God.

 God intends for all marriages to realize this divine origin and end; when difficulties arise from sin, we must seek our renewal in Jesus Christ.
 It is within this Covenant with Christ that we are recognized as His adopted children and members of the Church.
 We constitute His body, and our marriages unite us in Him.
 Thus, we do not merely marry another individual; rather, through Christ, we receive the vocation of marriage.
 Jesus stands at the center, bonding and uniting spouses through the blood of the New Covenant.
 It is by the grace of God that the "two become one" and share in the life established by the Creator.
 As the Catechism states, “The vocation to marriage is written in the very nature of man and woman as they came from the hand of the Creator” (CCC 1603).